2016 Colombian peace agreement referendum: Opinion polls

-Attitudes among Colombians have matched the elite cues from Santos and Uribe: those who support Uribe's party and preferred candidates dropped down in support for the peace process, while those who continued to support Santos did the opposite.
-Moreover, messaging can shift support on the peace process: support for a peace process is higher than specific policies included in the peace process, and support is even lower if the policies are tied to the FARC.
+Attitudes among Colombians were aligned to support for Santos or Uribe: those who supported Uribe's party and his preferred candidates showed lower support for the peace process, while those who supported Santos did the opposite.
+It was also noted that the support for the peace process was lower if specific policies were linked to the FARC.

 The following table shows the results of opinion polling from the date of the announcement of the wording of the referendum question on 30 August 2016 up to the date of the referendum on 2 October 2016.

 Results

+Aftermath

+Following the rejection, then-FARC commander-in-chief Timoleón Jiménez reaffirmed that the group was committed to peace.
+On 5 October 2016, thousands of citizens took to the streets across 14 cities to protest against the referendum result.

+A 2018 study suggested one of the reasons for the "No" vote may have been a difficulty in comprehending the language of the agreements.
+On the day of the referendum Hurricane Matthew caused widespread flooding along Colombia's northern coastal region, with the result that many people were unable to go out and vote in a region which strongly backed the "Yes" vote: it has been suggested that this may also have been a factor in the loss.